dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 | HTTPS outcalls | 6.01T | $8.06 USD | 72.12T | $96.72 USD |

 :::caution
-This example resembles that of an enterprise-level project that expects the application will make about 1500 HTTPS outcalls per day.
+This example resembles that of an enterprise-level project.
 For reference, the [Orally](https://orally.network/) enterprise application on ICP averages between 35_000 and 46_000 HTTPS outcalls per month.

 An enterprise-level project of this size could potentially cost several thousands of dollars if deployed on a traditional Web2 platform.
 Web2 infrastructure services often charge additional fees that scale with the number of requests that your project serves per day or per month.
-Traditional Web2 infrastructure services also frequently charge high fees for additional features or 'add-ons' to your application.
-Such fees do not exist on ICP; the fees listed in this document are the only fees associated with developing on ICP.
-Therefore, it is possible to run large enterprise applications on ICP at a fraction of what the cost would be if deploying on a Web2 service.
 :::

 ### Instant messaging dapp with thousands of canisters

-The following is the cost estimate for a project that creates a messaging dapp where each user's data is stored in its own canister with 15_000 total users.
+The cost estimate for a project that creates a messaging dapp where each user's data is stored in its own canister with 15_000 total users.
 1_500 of these users are active daily, generating 5_700 messages each per day.
 The average number of request and response bytes per message is 624, and the number of instructions executed per message is 74_983.
-This project does not use HTTPS outcalls or other special features.
-Furthermore, the project stores 10MB of data per user and 750GB of user-independent storage.
+The project stores 10MB of data per user and 750GB of user-independent storage.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |